06 — The World Comes Alive

 The Altar

 A purple crystal sprite for the Altar of Recrafting.
-This one went through 3 iterations:
+Three cuts:

 The Rename Problem

-One unexpected cost of building identity: renaming things mid-development.
-The name evolved a couple times before landing on EMBER, and each rename meant finding and replacing strings in:
+Renaming things mid-development costs more than you’d think.
+The name changed a couple of times before landing on EMBER.
+Each rename meant finding and replacing strings in:

 - C source code (variable names, function names, comments)